neolifer/LLM4POI/README.md

 # LLM4POI
-This repository includes the implementation of "Large Language Models for Next Point-of-Interest Recommendation".
+This repository includes the implementation of paper "Large Language Models for Next Point-of-Interest Recommendation".
 # Install
 1. Clone this repository to your local machine.
 2. Install the enviroment by running